+STEP 4.
+Secure the shotgun stick to the pull-ring at the lower end of the TransFuser Mounting.
+See Figure 17.
+With an outward pull, rotate the TransFuser Mounting end for end to expose the fuse.
 Make sure the mounting is latched before removing the shotgun stick.
 Then, disengage the shotgun stick from the pull-ring.
 Using the shotgun stick, push against the top of the mounting to verify it has securely latched.
-With the TransFuser Mounting latched in the Open position, the fuse is de-energized, isolated from high voltage, and accessible for removal from the mounting using the shotgun stick.
-See Figure 17.
+With the TransFuser Mounting latched in the Open position, the fuse is de-energized, isolated from high voltage and accessible for removal from the mounting.
+See Figure 18.